antelle/keyboard-auto-type/README.md

 ## Status

 The library is ready and tests are passing, so basic stuff should work.
-It's been recently added to [KeeWeb](https://github.com/keeweb/keeweb) as a new auto-type engine, the author is carefully monitoring all issues, the expectation is that it will become mature soon.
+It's been recently added to [KeeWeb](https://github.com/keeweb/keeweb) as a new auto-type engine, I'm carefully monitoring and fixing all issues reported there, the expectation is that it will become mature soon.

 ## Features